THE TEMPORAL LOBES

 “You’re only given one little spark of madness.

-You mustn’t lose it.”
-(Robin Williams)
+You mustn’t lose it” (Robin Williams)

-A distinctive feature of Temporal Lobe Constellations and manic depression is the development of obsessive-compulsive behaviors.
+A distinctive feature of Temporal Lobes Constellations and manic depression is the development of obsessive-compulsive behaviors.
 From a biological point of view, the compulsive urge to act a certain way is not, as claimed, a “disorder” (OCD-Obsessive Compulsive Disorder) but instead an innate survival program that is activated the moment the constellation is established (see also hoarding with a Kidney Collecting Tubules Constellation, a compulsion to move with a Motor Cortex Constellation, compulsive checking with a Paranoia Constellation).
 The purpose of the compulsion is to help the individual to better cope with the conflicts.
 Complex compulsive behaviors, for instance, when compulsive ritualistic behaviors, aggressive behaviors, paranoid impulses, and motor tics occur together, indicate a combination of several constellations.
 The individual conflict situations explain why the behaviors start at a certain time in someone’s life, why they vary in degrees, and why they differ from person to person.

 When constellations are severe, the compulsions can build to a point where they gravely interfere with a person’s daily life.
 The GNM approach is to identify and resolve the conflict that prompted the compulsive behavior (see conflict sequence).
 CAUTION: If the underlying conflicts involve vital organs such as the heart (see Organ Level), the objective is to downgrade the conflicts rather than to aim for a complete conflict resolution.